 Our Response to COVID-19

-Like everyone, Comporium has been paying close attention to the onset and spread of the coronavirus (COVID-19) over the past few weeks.
+Like everyone, Comporium has been paying close attention to the onset and spread of the coronavirus (COVID-19).
 We take the responsibility of ensuring the health and safety of our employees, customers and our community very seriously.
 We also understand that as more people change their habits by working from home and choosing to spend free time at home rather than in crowded public spaces, our customers will depend more than ever on our services.
 Therefore, we want to inform our customers that we are taking the following steps to ensure that we are providing and maintaining our services in the safest possible manner.

 Open, But With a Few Changes

-We are excited to announce the reopening of a selection of our retail stores on July 6th.
+We are excited to announce the reopening of a selection of our retail stores.

 • Cherry Rd – 1739 Cherry Rd., Rock Hill, SC 29732

 • Stonecrest – 1149 Stonecrest Blvd., Suite 110, Tega Cay, SC 29708

 • Lancaster – 1091 Hwy 9 Bypass, Lancaster, SC 29720

 • Brevard - 190 East Main St., Brevard, NC 28712

 • Gilbert - 1660 Juniper Springs Rd.
 Gilbert, SC 29054